feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 ### Returned Attributes

 Notice the `tutorialsData` in the previous example.
-You can see that there's an `items` property, which is returned from the `setup` method as the `tutorials`.
+You can see that there's an `tutorialsData.items` property, which is returned at the bottom of the `setup` method as `tutorials`.
 There are many more attributes available in the object returned from `useFind`.
 We can learn more about the return values by looking at its TypeScript interface, below.

 ```ts
 interface UseFindData {